espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

 .. only:: esp8266

-    For software loader and ESP8266 ROM loader the final two bytes indicate status (most commands return at least a two byte Data payload):
+    For stub loader and ESP8266 ROM loader the final two bytes indicate status (most commands return at least a two byte Data payload):

 .. only:: not esp8266

-    For software loader the final two bytes indicate status (most commands return at least a two byte Data payload):
+    For stub loader the final two bytes indicate status (most commands return at least a two byte Data payload):

 +----------+----------+-----------------------------------------------------+
 | Byte     | Name     | Comment                                             |